thezaidbintariq/DPXWalletTest/docs/technologies-used.md

 We developed an exclusive Telegram UI Library for VueJS, just for the purpose of this WebApp and Telegram Mini App Contest.
 If you are both a Telegram Enjoyer and VueJS's fiancé, then you should try [TeleVue](https://github.com/erfanmola/TeleVue) for you next TWA (Telegram Web App), I know they call it MiniApps, but they are wrong, yeah Telegram, you are wrong.

 ### i18n
-We use the i18n standard for defining our locales and making DPXWallet multilingual.
+We use the i18n standard for defining our locales and making TRXWallet multilingual.

 ::: tip
-We are welcoming translators to help us translate the DPXWallet to different languages, you can start from `webApp/src/i18n` directory.
+We are welcoming translators to help us translate the TRXWallet to different languages, you can start from `webApp/src/i18n` directory.
 :::

 ::: info